My current research lies in the areas of Data Science and Artificial Intelligence (Natural Language Processing). I try to answer these questions:

 Social Tags & Item Taxonomy.
 I proposed an approach to integrate social tags from community users and the standard taxonomy information provided by experts to profile users and make recommendations.

 Social Media.
-I modeled the recency phenomenon and the implicit information network among users, topics, and micro-blogs.
+I modelled the recency phenomenon and the implicit information network among users, topics, and micro-blogs.
 I proposed to take the temporal factor and implicit information network in social media to profile users and recommend topics to users.

 Ratings.
 Inspired by Neural Language Model, I proposed a probabilistic rating auto-encoder to perform unsupervised feature learning and generate latent user feature profiles from large-scale user rating data.